Brown on Resolution (film): Shooting

+Title

 At one stage the title of the film was going to be "Forever England" based on a line from the Rupert Brooke poem "The Soldier".
 It was feared that "Brown on Resolution" might be too confusing.
 But this was the title eventually used.

+However Michael Balcon in his memoirs claims that the film was called Forever England, a title he disliked, adding "the original title seemed a good and proper one.
+I can only imagine it was changed, after it left my hands, under pressure from cinema owners on the assumption that the title was ‘not box office’."

+Release

 The film was shown privately to King George V.

 Reception

-The New York Times called it "good hearty entertainment in the Rover Boy tradition."
+The New York Times called it "good hearty entertainment in the Rover Boy tradition."Variety wrote Mills "gives a natural and sincere study of the hero and is a distinct find for British studios.
+Whole atmosphere is a tribute to Engllsh seamen, without any undue showing off.
+An attractive and interesting feature anywhere."